FMTP Weed Warrior Service Projects

 Where to meet:

-Meet at the kiosk near the main parking lot adjacent to the amphitheatre in the park.
+Meet at the Visitor Center by the main parking lot (adjacent to the amphitheatre) on the north side of the park.
 Enter from SE 69th & Yamhill, turning west up the hill or come all the way up the road from the SE 60th & SE Salmon entrance.

 Plan to come 5-10 minutes early to sign-in.
 If you arrive late, we’ll have information at the sign-in table regarding our whereabouts.